 Hi, my name is Ivo Gabrowitsch.
 I live and work in Berlin, Germany.

-I’m a marketing, product, and creative professional, currently available to work on type-related projects.
-If you have any questions about fonts, I’d be happy to help.
+I’m a marketing, product, and creative professional, and I’m available with my team at Fontwerk for all type-related projects.
+If you ever have a question about fonts – I’m happy to help.

-I know some things about the type and design industry, as I’ve spent most of my career working for brands like FontShop, FontFont, MyFonts, or Linotype.
-Before I started to become a ‘typereneuer’ recently, I held the position of Senior Director of Marketing for Monotype’s Digital Commerce group.
-I’ll post more about that new venture soon, but if you have a project or a question related to fonts or typography or anything else regarding the type business (even font licensing!), I’m your man and fun to work with.
+I claim to know a few things about the type and design industry, having worked for brands like FontShop, FontFont, MyFonts, or Linotype for most of my professional life.
+Before I became a ‘Typereneur’ at my own company Fontwerk, I held the position of Senior Director of Marketing for Monotype’s Digital Commerce group.
+If you have a project or a question related to fonts or typography or anything else regarding the type business (even font licensing, eek), I’m your man and fun to work with.

 Moreover, I published articles in online and offline publications and are available as an adviser or interviewee.
-In the past, I did so for PAGE, EYE, Grafik Mag, Publishing Praxis, Computer Arts, I Love Typography, FontFeed, .net magazine, The Economist, Fontblog, Slanted, and Typographica.
 Furthermore, I served as a member of the jury for the SOTA Catalyst Award as well as Typodarium.
-I’m always interested in similar inquiries.
+Lovely experience.
 A few years ago, I was also a member of DIN’s standardization committee that revised the norm 1450 ‘Lettering – Legibility’.
-Fun stuff, but I’m done with norms … I think.
+Fun stuff, too, but I’m done with norms … I think.